-- LEF supports the Coast Guard Authorization Act of 2018 that regulates discharge from ships that lead to invasive species in the Great Lakes.
+- LEF supports the Coast Guard Authorization Act of 2018 that regulates discharge from ships that can lead to invasive species in the Great Lakes.

 - LEF supports rebuilding the locks at Brandon Road with technology that will prevent Asian carp from entering the Great Lakes.